suchprogramming/assessment1/README.md

 ░░░░░░▀▄▄▄▄▄▄▀▀▀▒▒▒▒▒▄▄▀░░░░░
 ░░░░░░░░░▒▒▒▒▒▒▒▒▒▒▀▀░░░░░░░░

-This ditty takes a sentence and a word from a user and checks to see how many instances of the supplied word occur within the supplied sentence.
+This program takes a sentence and a word from a user and checks to see how many instances of the supplied word occur within the supplied sentence.

 I hope...